2011-nov02-net/jay-project1/README.md

 ![Welcome page](/Aqua.WebApp/wwwroot/Images/WelcomeScreen.png)

-User is able to see the details of a store location and import animals to that location
+User is able to see the details of a store location and import animals to that location.

 ![Location page](/Aqua.WebApp/wwwroot/Images/Location.PNG)

-User can also see the details of a customer and create new customers
+User can also see the details of a customer and create new customers.

 ![Customer page](/Aqua.WebApp/wwwroot/Images/Customer.PNG)